 You may report side effects to your national health agency.

-- If taking once daily, take with water at bedtime at least 1 hour after the evening meal.
+- If giving once daily, give this drug with water at bedtime at least 1 hour after the evening meal.

 - Wear gloves when touching this drug.